lutfay-jahan/assignment-git/README.md

-(Optional) - Reason Why 1 commit - at first i created a repo then a folder created with the same name then wrote the full tag and css of the assignment then did git init and oters
+(Optional) - Reason Why 1 commit - at first i created a repo then a folder created with the same name then wrote the full tag and css of the assignment then did git init and oters , also Ididn't notice the part that was on the video (minimum 5 commits) pardon my mistake!